Chobbes/Rotunda/docs/design.md

 Git Integration
 ---------------

 All of the tasks are kept track of within a git repository in plain text.
-This makes it easy to modify them, share your Rotunda calendar, and undo any changes.
+This makes it easy to modify them, share your Rotunda calendar, and undo any changes (which could be particularly useful for accidental calendar imports).

+  - It is desirable to let Rotunda have access to multiple git repos for coordinating calendars.
+  - Don't necessarily want everybody to have access to your entire calendar, but they could have their own shared repo.

 Types of Activities
 -------------------